Love As A Stranger – Owen Marshall

-Middle-aged strangers meet in a graveyard and begin an affair which soon turns into an obsession.
+Middle-aged strangers Sarah and Hartley meet by chance in an Auckland graveyard and arrange to have coffee.
+Sarah’s husband is undergoing cancer treatment.
+They begin an affair which soon turns into an obsession.

 ◉ “I loved this book from the very first sentence.
 The deceptively simple storyline was strung out at such a perfect pace, the slow reveals were done so well and it was just a great read.
 The sense of foreboding was there early on in the book and I loved it.
 My one quibble…. one of the characters was in Auckland (from Hamilton) for medical treatment.
 Would this really be necessary??
 Waikato is a tertiary hospital and should be able to do all of this treatment.
 Hmmm, evidently I’m a health nerd.
 Anyway, fantastic book and would definitely recommend.” – Suzy